W2L4: How Bengals Beat Rams To Bring Home First Super Bowl Crown To Cincinnati - CLNS Media

 Joe Burrow: Quite simply the most important player on the field for the biggest game in franchise history.
 And there’s not a better choice to have in that position.
 Only two years into his NFL career, he’s accomplished so much with so much on his shoulders.
 Even Tom Brady in his second season with the Patriots in 2001, had a defense to fall back on.
 Brady was asked not to make big mistakes in big moments.
 Burrow has been all that for the Bengals late in wins over the Raiders, Titans and Chiefs.
 One more, and he’ll have a Super Bowl ring to add to his collection of jewelry and becoming the first NFL quarterback ever with a Super Bowl ring, a national championship as a starting QB and a Heisman Trophy.

-Aaron Donald and Von Miller: Don’t let them wreck the game.
+DT Aaron Donald and Edge Von Miller: Don’t let them wreck the game.
 Be patient in the run game and Frank Pollack needs to throw the kitchen sink against Donald and frustrate Donald the way Patriots offensive line guru Dante Scarnecchia did three years ago in Super Bowl LIII.
 By the end of the game, Donald was frustrated, and Joe Thuney was able to handle his own business against Donald.
 Goes without saying, Burrow’s release time needs to be under three seconds in the pocket.
 Tom Brady got rid of the ball on time all game to Julian Edelman, who won MVP honors, catching 10 passes on 12 targets for 141 yards.
 (See below).

 Ja’Marr Chase vs. Jalen Ramsey: Joe Burrow has said all season that defenses can feel free to cover Ja’Marr Chase man-to-man.
 But they do so at their own risk, daring defensive coordinators like Raheem Morris to put just one defender on Chase.
 But Jalen Ramsey is no ordinary defender.
 But don’t be surprised if Morris decides to occasionally stick Ramsey on Tee Higgins and bracket/cloud Chase and take the chances with Tyler Boyd underneath.
 Could be a huge moment for the six-year Bengal slot receiver to shine.